jasmine-pyz/youCode2026/README.md

 Several potential enhancements could extend the functionality of the application:
 - Conducting an ethics-focused study on deploying AI in sensitive, real-world environments
 - Fine-tuning models with trauma-informed language, women's shelter-specific terminology, and improved handling of sensitive topics
-- Expanding safety guardrails with a more context-aware approach to detecting harmful language, beyond keyword matching
+- Expanding safety guardrails with a more context-aware approach to detecting harmful language
 - Supporting code-switching to better reflect real-world multilingual communication
 - Introducing new interaction modes, including one-to-many "townhall" and broadcast-style communication
 - Continuing to test directly with women's shelters like The Bloom Group to gather real user feedback